saqibsafdar11/DfE_P8_Project/README.md

-# Data Analysis Project: Education Equity
+# Developing Education Equity: Analysing Positive Outlier Schools' Performance at Keystage 4 for Disadvantaged Pupils in the UK - 2022/23

 ## Project Overview
 This project analyzes the performance of positive outlier schools in the UK (2022/23) in terms of their disadvantaged pupils' educational outcomes at Key Stage 4.
 The analysis focuses on the correlation between school performance, measured through the Progress 8 and Attainment 8 scores, and the Index of Multiple Deprivation (IMD).